rsmp-nordic/rsmp_core/source/definitions.rst

    Object
        An object is a abstract term which is used in control and supervision systems.
-An object can have on or more statuses that may change depending on changes of circumstance of the object or control of the object from external source.
+An object can have one or more statuses that may change depending on changes of circumstance of the object or control of the object from external source.
        Communication with the object is made using exchange of